tutek1/DTLabs/06_AI-BeehaveSteering/lab06.md

 ### **`bh_set_next_patrol_point.gd`** Script
-Making the scripts of the **Action and Condition** nodes takes quite some time and as I have said before we will not code the them in this codelab.
-However, I would still like to create at least **two scripts** to show you how it is done.
+Making the scripts controlling the **Action and Condition** nodes takes quite some time and as I have said before we will not code them all in this codelab.
+However, I would still like to create at least **two scripts**, so you get the idea of how you can code them.
 One of them is the `bh_set_next_patrol_point.gd` script, which we have to fill out to make the **Patrol Behavior** functional.

 The script looks like this now:
 ```GDScript